 Testimony of the Day

 “Hi Maria, I have read ALL the diet books, I’ve done LOTS of different diets, LOTS.
-I understood each diet’s CONCEPTS, but never understood the science UNTIL I met Maria Emmerich!
-I was eating arugula, spinach, strawberries, blueberries, Ezekial bread, nuts and seeds and on and on, you name it, if we were suppose to eat it, I ate it, including grass fed grass finished beef and I still couldn’t keep the weight off!
+I understood each diet’s CONCEPTS, but never understood science UNTIL I met Maria Emmerich!
+I was eating arugula, spinach, strawberries, blueberries, Ezekial bread, nuts and seeds, and on and on, you name it, if we were supposed to eat it, I ate it, including grass-fed grass-finished beef and I still couldn’t keep the weight off!
 I could lose weight but I have never been able to maintain it.
-AND, I would never lose everything I needed to loose.
+AND, I would never lose everything I needed to lose.

-Now I understand some of the science thanks to Maria, and what IS affecting my chemistry, and I will continue to be a STUDENT with her daily BLOG’S etc.!
+Now I understand some of the science thanks to Maria, and what IS affecting my chemistry, and I will continue to be a STUDENT with her daily BLOG’S, etc.!
 Before I had a consultation and worked with Maria for 6 weeks, I had been introduced to Maria’s BLOG by an acquaintance almost a year prior.
-I read, read, read her BLOGS etc. and also bought ALL of her books except the children’s one at that time.
+I read, read, read her BLOGS, etc. and also bought ALL of her books except the children’s one at that time.
 That was a year ago.
-I started to incorporate her recommendations in to my life, food wise, and even some of the supplements she recommends, and I actually still wasn’t loosing.
-I mentioned this to the acquaintance who introduced me to Maria’s BLOG and she theorized that maybe there is something, supplement wise, that Maria could zero in on that would help me loose and maintain, or that maybe I am still doing something wrong, meaning eating something wrong.
+I started to incorporate her recommendations into my life, food-wise, and even some of the supplements she recommends, and I actually still wasn’t loosing.
+I mentioned this to the acquaintance who introduced me to Maria’s BLOG and she theorized that maybe there is something, supplement wise, that Maria could zero in on that would help me lose and maintain, or that maybe I am still doing something wrong, meaning eating something wrong.

 I am just mad that I didn’t hear about Maria sooner because it could have saved me a lot of money and time AND wear and tear on my body!!!
 Do what she says as she knows what she is talking about!!!
 I am just at the early/beginning stage of my journey with Maria, I am running up and down the stairs in my home where before I had to hold on because of the pain, my CRAVINGS are GONE but the fact that I can have something sweet and delicious, “healthified”, while losing weight is a Godsend to me!!
 The best part is that I don’t even crave anything anymore!!
 I AM A STUDENT FOR LIFE and will also try to be a TEACHER of Maria’s way and live by example to all my precious children and grandchildren!!!
 Thank you Maria for ALL that you do and DID for me!!
 Mary Ellen

-To get started like Mary did, click HERE.
+To get started as Mary did, click HERE.